beharls/woonode/README.md

 [woocommerce-api](https://www.npmjs.com/package/woocommerce-api),
 and [wordpress-rest-api](https://www.npmjs.com/package/wordpress-rest-api).

 At the moment I only have READ for products and pages.
+There is also no authentication yet.

 ###Setting up WooCommerce